Threat classifications play an important role in monitoring biodiversity and informing conservation actions.

 A total of 34 reptile species were identified as present in Otago, including 18 skinks, 13 geckos, two marine reptiles (both sea turtles), and tuatara.

-In Otago fifteen species were assessed as Regionally Threatened (Regionally Critical: 3; Regionally Endangered: 4; Regionally Vulnerable: 8), sixteen as Regionally At Risk (Regionally Declining: 16), one as Regionally Not Threatened, and two as Regionally Non-resident Native (Regionally Vagrant).
+In Otago fourteen species were assessed as Regionally Threatened (Regionally Critical: 2; Regionally Endangered: 4; Regionally Vulnerable: 8), sixteen as Regionally At Risk (Regionally Declining: 16), one as Regionally Not Threatened, and two as Regionally Non-resident Native (Regionally Vagrant).
+Two terrestrial reptile species have been Regionally Extirpated, i.e., extinct in the region, with one of them being reintroduced back into the region (tuatara).

-The region was identified as a National Stronghold (>20% national population) for 24 of the 32 (75%) resident taxa, i.e., lizards (skinks and geckos) and tuatara.
-Eight of these species are regional endemics, meaning they are not found elsewhere, including the Burgan skink (Oligosoma burganae), Grand skink (O. grande), Kawarau gecko (Woodworthia "Cromwell"), Orange-spotted gecko (Mokopirirakau “Roys Peak”), Otago skink (O. otagense), Oteake skink (O. aff. inconspicuum “North Otago”), Schist gecko (W. “Central Otago”), and Raggedy Range gecko (W. “Raggedy”).
+The region was identified as a National Stronghold (>20% national population) for 25 of the 32 resident species (~78%), i.e., lizards (skinks and geckos) and tuatara.
+Seven of these species are regional endemics, meaning they are found nowhere else, including the Burgan skink (Oligosoma burganae), grand skink (O. grande), Kawarau gecko (Woodworthia “Cromwell”), orange-spotted gecko (Mokopirirakau “Roys Peak”), Otago skink (O. otagense), schist gecko (W. “Central Otago”), and Raggedy Range gecko (W. “Raggedy”).

 Hura te ao gecko (Mokopirirakau galaxias).
 Photo: Carey Knox